Criminal indictment opens new stage in the Trump odyssey

 “You would hope that there is more than what meets the eye,” said David Shapiro, a financial crimes specialist and former FBI agent who teaches at John Jay College of Criminal Justice, in an interview last week.

 At the same time, other serious legal cases dealing with Mr. Trump appear to be moving forward.
 In Georgia, Fulton County District Attorney Fani Willis has said charges are “imminent” in her election interference case.
-A federal judge has ordered former Vice President Mike Pence to comply with a subpoena and testify in front of a grand jury empaneled by Special Counsel Jack Smith about the Jan.
+A federal judge has ordered former Vice President Mike Pence to comply with a subpoena and testify in front of a grand jury empaneled by Mr. Smith about the Jan.
 6 riot.

 In that context, the Manhattan case may be just the beginning of a period of increasing legal peril for Mr. Trump.

-Note: Editor’s note: This developing story has been expanded.